kevinchan950/chat-backend/README.md

 # chat-backend-API
-A Flask App served for backend API purposes
+A Flask App served as backend API for a simple chat app.